 Kia Soul EV practicality & boot space

 There’s room for you and your top hat, too.
-Overall, it’s a fine car for a small family, but it'd be remiss not to point out that you can get a very nicely specced petrol or diesel Skoda Karoq or Nissan Qashqai for the same price as the Kia Soul EV, and both are far roomier and more versatile family SUVs.
+Overall, it’s a fine car for a small family, but you can't ignore the fact that you can get a very nicely specced petrol or diesel Skoda Karoq or Nissan Qashqai for the same price as the Soul EV; both are far roomier and more versatile family SUVs.

 Kia Soul EV interior space, storage & comfort

-The Soul EV has masses of room for tall adults to get comfortable, front and back.
-A low central tunnel in the floor means a third occupant will be okay for short journeys, although they’ll be clashing elbows with those either side.
+The Soul EV has masses of room inside for tall adults to get comfortable, front and back.
+A low central tunnel in the floor means a third occupant in the back will be okay for short journeys, although they’ll be clashing elbows with those either side.

-This is could be what persuades some buyers into a Nissan Leaf or Kia e-Niro instead of a Soul EV, since its boot is quite a bit smaller than theirs, at 315 litres.
+This is could be what persuades some buyers into an e-Niro or Nissan Leaf instead of a Soul EV, since its boot is quite a bit smaller than theirs, at 315 litres.
 Yet it’s big enough for a lightweight buggy or medium-sized dog to fit easily, so don’t discount it if you’ve got moderately heavy-duty carrying needs.